-The Energy Efficiency Council (EEC) provides the Best Practice Guide to Measurement and Verification of Energy Savings, detailing measurement practices that can be employed to investigate energy use or verify the energy savings of a project that has been implemented.
+The Energy Efficiency Council (EEC) provides the Best Practice Guide to Measurement and Verification of Energy Savings, detailing measurement practices for investigating energy use or verifying the energy savings of an implemented project.

 Business decisions and implementation

-Existing business processes should be utilised where they exist to arrive at business decisions on energy efficiency opportunities.
+Existing business processes should be used to arrive at decisions on energy efficiency opportunities.
 This helps integrate energy efficiency into the organisation as a regular business activity.
 If external experts are used to help conduct the energy efficiency assessment, their findings should be documented in a way that facilitates their integration with internal business case or project planning processes.

-In some cases an individual manager may be able to review the information gathered during the detailed analysis and make a final decision.
-Larger projects often need to go through more specific approval processes at senior management level.
+In some cases, one manager may be able to review and approve requests based on information gathered during a detailed analysis.
+Larger projects often need to go through more extensive approval processes.

-Refer to the Business Case and Beyond section of the EEX website for a series of case studies profiling successful strategies employed by EEO companies to get their business cases approved.
+Refer to the Business Case and Beyond section of the EEX website for a series of case studies on companies getting their business cases approved.

-The U.S. EPA’s Elevate energy management to senior managers is targeted at those responsible for energy management in medium to large organisations and who need advice on the motivations and language of senior managers.
-An understanding of how energy management aligns with senior management can help with achieving favourable business decisions.
+The US EPA’s Elevate energy management to senior managers is targeted at those responsible for energy management in medium to large organisations and who need advice on the motivations and language of senior managers.
+An understanding of how energy management aligns with senior management can help achieve favourable business decisions.

-Communicating the status and outcomes of an energy efficiency assessment to senior managers and the rest of the organisation confirms the outcomes of the assessment process and establishes a common understanding and basis for action.
-It also provides valuable lessons-learned and helps build senior management support for future energy management initiatives.
+Communicating the status and outcomes of an energy efficiency assessment to senior managers and the rest of an organisation establishes a shared understanding and basis for action.
+It also records valuable lessons and helps build senior management support for future energy management initiatives.

-The EEO Energy Savings Measurement Guide also provides detailed guidance on rigorous energy measurement techniques, and further information on tracking assessment outcomes and reporting at different levels of the organisation can be found in the EEO Assessment Handbook (page 106).
+The EEO Energy Savings Measurement Guide highlights rigorous energy measurement techniques.
+Further information on tracking assessment outcomes and reporting throughout an organisation can be found in the EEO Assessment Handbook (p.
+106).